 From the Chair

-Faces of the Fallen was a powerful and deeply moving exhibition that quickly became an historic American memorial.
-Using the power of art, it recognized the profound sacrifice of the servicemen and women who have died in Afghanistan and Iraq and the families and friends they leave behind.
-Over 1000 people visited daily and many left behind letters, photographs, medals and mementos.
-The small pedestals underneath the portraits turned into cherished places of remembrance - a memento mori bringing Americans together in grief and gratitude.
+is a powerful and deeply moving exhibition that is quickly becoming an historic American memorial.
+Using the power of art, it recognizes the profound sacrifice of the servicemen and women who have died in Afghanistan and Iraq and the families and friends they leave behind.
+Over 1000 people visit daily and many leave behind letters, photographs, medals and mementos.
+The small pedestals underneath the portraits turn into cherished places of remembrance - a memento mori bringing Americans together in grief and gratitude.

-The faces in these portraits, reproduced on this website, reach out to the future, and the fallen live on, enshrined in the memory of individuals and in the story of our nation.
-We are glad you could join us in honoring their courage and remembering their sacrifice.
+The steady stream of visitors to Faces of the Fallen bears witness to its emotional and educational impact.
+Frequently, viewers ask if the exhibit will travel around the country so that Americans and visitors who cannot come to Arlington also have an opportunity to remember, to honor and to mourn.
+The faces in these portraits, so meaningful now, reach out to the future, and the fallen live on, enshrined in the memory of individuals and in the story of our nation.
+We ask you to join us in honoring their courage and remembering their sacrifice.

 Thank you.